-We published a post recently regarding all the ways Dynamics 365 CRM connects with Outlook to greatly improve efficiency and accessibility to key information in the world of emails.
+We already have a post describing all the ways Dynamics 365 CRM connects with Outlook to greatly improve efficiency and accessibility to key information in the world of emails.
 But what about phone calls?
 As you might expect, also provides ways to integrate your outgoing and incoming phone calls with your CRM data.

 Phone calls often contain the most important information related to interactions with our current or potential customers.
 Yet phone call data is the most difficult data to capture due to the spontaneous nature of calls and the general “black box” nature of phone-based communication.

 Phone calls are in the ether, here for a moment then gone the next.
 When I worked in the retail car business, it was a pretty common practice to record phone calls for “training purposes”.

 This is one sure way to capture call information, but it is not that easy to work through hundreds of calls and glean the most important information.
 If you were super-serious about phone calls, you would hire a company to listen to them, grade them and put the results on a dashboard.
 This kind of gets my inner micromanager all excited but it is probably not realistic for many businesses.